nova-framework/docs/the-basics/views.md

 View::renderTemplate('header', $data, 'email');
 ````

-The template folder used is dictated by the template set in the app/Core/Config file via a constant.
+The template folder used is dictated by the template set in the app/Config file via a constant.

-**Using a view from a controller**
+## Using a view from a controller

 A view can be set inside a method, an array can optionally be created and passed to both the render and renderTemplate methods, this is useful for setting the page title and letting a header template use it.